 Does the programme use sustainable development criteria?
-(Paragraph 2.10) ⊠ YES Does the programme have provisions for monitoring, reporting and verification in ⊠ YES accordance with these criteria?
-(Paragraph 2.10)
+(Paragraph 2.10) ⊠ YES Does the programme have provisions for monitoring, reporting and verification in accordance with these criteria? ( Paragraph 2.10 ) ⊠ YES a) ICR are using sustainable development criteria.

 Summarize and provide evidence of the policies and procedures referred to above: